firebase/quickstart-js/functions/README.md

 > The first time you call firebase deploy, things will hang or you will get a Server Error asking you to wait a few minutes.
 Your GCP project is spinning up the GCE instance and Kubernetes clusters required to run Cloud Functions.
 Just wait a few minutes and try again.

-On the Web UI offensive messages will no get moderated.
-For instance try to add "I DON'T LIKE THIS APP" this will get moderated to a - more civilized - non uppercase message: "I don't like this app".
+On the Web UI offensive messages will now get moderated.
+For instance try to add "I DON'T LIKE THIS APP!!" this will get moderated to a - more civilized - non uppercase message: "I don't like this app.".
 Also messages containing swearwords (like "crap" or "poop") will also be moderated.

 ## Contributing